Home > Rants > Overpriced Guitars

 Expensive Versus Overpriced

-Expensive Guitars: An expensive guitar would be like a JET or a Centurion or maybe an Abstract.
+Expensive Guitars: An expensive guitar would be like a JET , TurnerCenturion or even an Abstract.
 These are guitars that cost a fair amount of money.
 You must understand that they are worth every penny, because they are totally hand made by a talented Luthier from start to finish.

 There are new engineering ideas incorporated, extremely high end tone woods, all the finest components available & no expense is spared to make sure these are the finest guitars available on the planet.
 The Luthiers, that build all of the guitars that we choose to call expensive guitars, are driven by the goal of absolute perfection. (click here)

 Overpriced Guitars: Are simply overpriced guitars.
 Most come from the large mega corporations that mass produce guitars, they are known to flourish by putting out limited editions or historic reissues of an older model guitar.
-They will then sell these average quality, average looking, questionable quality guitars for incredibly high prices.
+They will then proceed to sell these average quality, average looking, questionable quality guitars for incredibly high prices.
 The most amazing thing is that the more they charge, the more value the public perceives they are receiving & consequently more are sold.
-Here at Ed Roman's, we will never give up trying to re educate the brainwashed public.
-Lately it seems we are finally making a lot of progress.

 In all actuality, the usual basic overpriced guitar will incorporate worthless plastic inlays, cheap rosewood fingerboards, plywood or laminate construction, loose neck joints, cheap hardware, fair workmanship, and no new positive enhancements that could possibly make the guitar worth even 1/5th of what it is selling for.
 These companies rely solely on the false perception that their advertising represents, without paying celebrities huge sums of money, These companies would all drop & die.
+(Good riddance)

 Some companies are better than others.
 Fender for example will charge more for their anniversary models & artist series guitars.
 In most cases however there are some definite improvements and they are not charging an arm and a leg more as say for example some other companies do.

 Another sure fire way to spot a rip-off is to look at the tremolo system.
-Don't accept anything with a soft metal bridge plate, stay away from imported Floyd Rose trems, Be careful of cheapo rosewood fingerboards.
+Don't accept anything with a soft metal bridge plate, stay away from imported Floyd Rose Licensed trems, Be careful of cheapo rosewood fingerboards.

-Frontloading The Collector or Cache Value: Never buy a guitar from any company that is charging up front for possible extra value later.
 Unless they are only charging a small token amount more like Fender does.
 Gibson will charge you for almost 10 times the value when they release their Artist, Reissue & Anniversary models.
 The dealers who purchase these guitars lose their shirts.
-I have bought over 20 of them used at way below dealer cost.
+I have bought over 200 of them used at way below dealer cost.
 This should tell you that the investment was not a good one.
 Many dealers are stuck with product that no one will buy.
 Luckily for the consumer some of these particular campaigns fail miserably but Gibson's overpriced Historic Reissues continue to be a huge source of revenue for them.

 These Guitars Appeal To Counterfeiters

-If you stop & think about it sensibly for a period of just two minutes, You might then realize, that these reissue guitars are designed solely for the purpose of appealing to a counterfeiter, These maggots who may be planning on distressing it to give it the appearance of being original.
+If you stop & think about it sensibly for a period of just two minutes, You might then realize, that these reissue guitars are designed solely for the purpose of appealing to a counterfeiter, These people who may be planning on distressing it to give it the appearance of being original.
 The appeal lies in the fact that the guitar could then be sold to another unsuspecting consumer as an older original model.
 Consumers have been known to spend insane amounts of money, trying to join the exclusive club of people, who truly own the original vintage guitars.
 These people are usually long on money & short on self esteem or brains.
 Personally, I am not into joining any of those little cliques, I would rather invest my money in guitars where the workmanship, quality & designs separate them from the rest of the pack.

 Ed Roman